CommonGateway/CoreBundle/docs/features/ImportExport.md

 ### Duplicate detection
 A mechanism to detect duplicates with the existing database is in place, this however depends on the definition of the data.
 If the data is an export from the same gateway, the detection will work on the `_id` field of the objects that are found in the exports from the gateway.

-If another field has to be the unique identifier in the existing data, this can be defined in the Mapping that is used for importing the data from a file.
+If another field than `_id` has to be the unique identifier in the existing data, this can be configured using the Mapping used for importing the data from a file.
 This is done by overriding the field `_id` with the field you want to be the unique identifier. for example:

 ```json
 {